Cygnus NG-13: Research

-The new experiments arriving at the orbiting laboratory will challenge and inspire future scientists and explorers, and provide valuable insight for researchers.
-Experiments will test new facilities for microscopic viewing and cell culturing, and particle identification will seek to better understand how fire spreads in microgravity and will study how bacteriophages behave in space.
-The Saffire-IV experiment will occur after Cygnus leaves the ISS.
+The new experiments arriving at the orbiting laboratory challenged and inspired future scientists and explorers and provided valuable insight for researchers.
+These experiments test new facilities for microscopic viewing and cell culturing, and particle identification will seek to better understand how fire spreads in microgravity and studied how bacteriophages behave in space.
+The Saffire-IV experiment occurred after Cygnus left the ISS.